omnit3a/header-doc/README.md

 # header-doc
-personal emacs plugin that allows for easy automation of file info comments. works with any of the languages that I program in.
+personal emacs plugin that allows for easy automation of file comments. works with any of the languages that I program in.

 # supported languages
 - emacs lisp